Pre-Tour & Insurance FAQ

 .
 For non-U.S. citizens please contact the embassy or consulate of the destination countries you are visiting to ensure you meet their specific entry requirements.
 Remember to check your itinerary carefully for all countries that you will visit or pass through, including transfers between airports in foreign countries and re-entry into the United States.

-When you purchase the Insurance Coverage Plan, you will not need to carry any additional documentation of this coverage with you on tour.
+When you purchase the All-Inclusive Coverage Plan, you will not need to carry any additional documentation of this coverage with you on tour.
 Your Tour Director will have records of your coverage and can provide the necessary information in case of an emergency.

 What if I need to see a doctor when I am abroad?

-Make sure to purchase the Insurance Coverage Plan—the Medical and Accident portion will cover up to $35,000 for the following: hospital bills, doctors’ fees, prescriptions and medical transportation for illnesses and/or injury contracted during your tour.
+Make sure to purchase the All-Inclusive Coverage Plan—the Medical and Accident portion will cover up to $35,000 for the following: hospital bills, doctors’ fees, prescriptions and medical transportation for illnesses and/or injury contracted during your tour.
 Without the coverage, EF will ensure that all travelers are provided with the best possible care, but all costs incurred are the responsibility of the traveler.

 About us FAQ